noa/iur/README.md

 **Note**: In our experiments, we used fairly aggressive truncation on the length of each individual comment (truncating to 32 subwords) and relatively short episodes (up to length 16).
-With less truncation and longer episodes, the quality of the embeddings will likely improve but it will be more computationally expensive to train the model.
+With less truncation and longer episodes, we expect the quality of the embeddings to improve, but it will be more computationally expensive to train the model and produce embeddings at inference time.